fossunited/the-joy-of-programming/the-joy-of-programming/transforming-jp/rotate-jp.md

 show(s1, s2, s3, s4)
 ```

-In the above example, we are taking an ellipse and rotating by 45, 90
+In the above example, we are taking an ellipse and rotating it by 45, 90
 and 135 degrees respectively.

-Another useful technique is to create a shape far from origin and then rotate it.
+Another useful technique is to create a shape away from the origin and then rotate it.

 ```{.python .joy .example}
 s1 = circle(x=100, y=0, r=10)